aces4all00/til-scripting/README.md

 # TIL

-> A community-driven Today I Learned initiative.
+> A personal Today I Learned initiative about Scripting and PowerShell.

-A collection of concise write-ups on small things we learn day to day across a variety of languages and technologies.
+A collection of concise write-ups on small things we learn day to about Scripting and PowerShell.
 These are things that don't really warrant a full blog post.

 Did you learn something today?
 Please [contribute](CONTRIBUTING.md)!